Fire rake

 A fire rake is a wildland fire fighting tool.
 A fire rake has a wooden or fiberglass handle with a rake head consisting of four to six sharp, serrated, triangular steel blades.
 It is used to rake a fire break with the sharp teeth, enabling it to reach fire in undergrowth in addition to loose surface debris.
+It is also used to break apart vegetation for access by other implements.
 A McLeod, which is sometimes called a rake hoe, is a similar tool whose rake portion looks more like a steel rake but with sharp edges on the teeth.
 The teeth of the more traditional fire rake which resemble the teeth of a great white shark allow it to penetrate deeper into the undergrowth when necessary.
 The preference for one implement over the other is somewhat subjective.

 A fire fighter will rake burning material back into the (black) area already burned, moving the fire away from the fuel ahead of it to create a fire break.
 The burning material is left to burn itself out away from the edge of the fire line, or another fire fighter with a fire flapper will smother it if required.
 The tool will cut through any undergrowth that may be burning and overturn some soil, further assisting in creating a fire break, thus smothering fire.
 This can reduce the temperature of burning materials below their threshold of ignition.

+Tractor-drawn fire rakes were developed in the 1950s to aid in the working of fire breaks.